Forecast Public Art activates, inspires, and advocates for public art that advances justice, health, and human dignity.

 Public art plays a crucial role in shaping our culturally vibrant and sustainable communities.
 Artists of all disciplines are treating public space as a venue for creative experimentation.
 Public art offers opportunities for community collaboration, for ideas to shape our environment, and to influence change.
 The definition is always expanding — performance art, interventions, land art, and wrapped buildings are just some examples — and artists are redefining public art every day.

-Positions Available: 1 (open to an artist team)
+Positions Available: 4 (open to artist teams)

-Applications Due: Tuesday, June 17, 2025, no later than 11:59pm CST
+Applications Due: Thursday, August 7, 2025, no later than 11:59pm CST

 PROJECT OVERVIEW